JoshHWang/angular-directory/README.md

-# angular-directory
+# Internal Employee Directory

 Using Angular.js to create a company directory that allow user to search, edit, create and delete employee

 # Directory Root

 The directory doesn't have any index file, the index file are nest within the app folder.
+[Click Here](https://github.com/JoshHWang/angular-directory/blob/master/app/index.html)

 The GitHub location click here: [Link](https://github.com/JoshHWang/angular-directory)